openaicellular/ric-plt-a1/docs/installation-guide.rst

 Start the container
 ~~~~~~~~~~~~~~~~~~~

+The A1 container depends on a companion DBaaS (SDL) container, but if that is not convenient set
+an environment variable as shown below to mock that service.
+Also a sample RMR routing table is
-A sample RMR routing table is supplied here in file `local.rt` for mounting as a volume:
+supplied in file `local.rt` for mounting as a volume.
+The following command uses both:

 ::

-   docker run -p 10000:10000 -v /path/to/local.rt:/opt/route/local.rt a1:latest
+   docker run -e USE_FAKE_SDL=True -p 10000:10000 -v /path/to/local.rt:/opt/route/local.rt a1:latest

 View container API
 ~~~~~~~~~~~~~~~~~~